lucasepe/toolkit/wactl/README.txt

 officially provided way of interacting with android devices via terminal from desktops and laptops.

-Refer to the the HOWTO.txt file on instructions about how to enable the Android Developer options on your phone and how to install Android Debug Bridge (adb) on your desktop and laptop.
+Refer to the HOWTO.txt file on instructions about how to enable the Android Developer options on your phone and how to install Android Debug Bridge (adb) on your desktop and laptop.

+Refer to the DOWNLOAD.txt file for the links to download binaries for your OS Arch.

 Unlike my other open-source projects, this tool is my effort to sustain and reward my work.